 For our starters, Jeanne chose the Salmon Fish Cakes with watercress, apple and wasabi aioli, and I had the Caesar Salad Croquettes (chicken croquettes, Ceaser dressing, lettuce puree, parmesan and white anchovy).

 Jeanne loved her starter.
-She loves fish in general, but she has a real thing for salmon – even thouhg we don’t get to eat it much, so this was a really treat for her.
+She loves fish in general, but she has a real thing for salmon – even though we don’t get to eat it much, so this was a real treat for her.
 These were her thoughts:

 My Chicken Caesar Croquettes were equally as delicious.
 Taking a completely new angle to the normal chicken Caesar salad, it was more of a deconstructed version that incorporated some new and delicious ingredients, while wowing with interesting textures and flavours.